The First Legal Moonshine in America: A Legacy Continues at Belmont Farm Distillery

 Making Virginia Whiskey

 It's hard to pinpoint the secret behind Belmont Farms' Virginia Whiskey.
 Maybe it's the apple wood Chuck toasts on a grill out back.
-I've often seen him cutting then toasting rounds of it over a fire grill like you would a hamburger.
+I've seen him cutting and toasting rounds of wood over a fire like you'd grill a hamburger.
 When he's satisfied with the char, he gathers them up in a giant teabag and submerges it in a vat of moonshine, the first step toward turning it into the amber-colored Virginia Whiskey.

 His 'cooking' is aged in oak barrels for four years, then hand selected in small batches to preserve its uniqueness.
 The result is a whiskey that's smooth and mellow, with a hint of that apple wood char from the grill.

 Belmont's bottling room has grown by leaps and bounds over the years and if you visit on a Wednesday, you might get to see some bottling in action.
-Depending on the day, you may find them bottling their signature twice-distilled Virginia Lightning moonshine, Kopper Kettle Whiskey or Kopper Kettle Vodka.
+Depending on the day, you might also find them bottling their signature twice-distilled Virginia Lightning moonshine, Kopper Kettle Whiskey or Kopper Kettle Vodka.
 Belmont Farm also officially bottle's Moonshiners' Tim Smith's Climax moonshine.
 Chuck estimates that the distillery now sells around 10,000 cases - 120,000 bottles - a year.

 The filtration room is next on the tour with that state-of-the-art reverse osmosis system I mentioned.
 He's proud of this technology and swears it helps make the moonshine so smooth.
 Around the corner is the cool and aromatic barrel room with long rows of oak barrels lining either side.
 Here is where clear moonshine is aged in oak barrels to become Belmont Farm's Virginia Whiskey.

 Up until a few years ago, the tour at Belmont Farm was fun, but largely a tease - leading you through the process of distillation, bottling, and barreling, only to end the tour at the Gift Shop, your thirst for tasting the goods left unquenched.

 The Legacy Lives On